be-fe/iSlider/README.md

 * [Picture Basic Vesrion](http://be-fe.github.io/MSlider/demo/basic-picture/)

 <h3>Procedure</h3>
-<p>The following introduce how to set up a basic version of MSlider</p>
+<p>The following introduces how to set up a basic version of MSlider</p>
 <p><b>Step 1. </b>Set meta and css and other resources</p>
 <p>Firstly, at the top of file, please put meta and link tag like the following.</p>
 ```